lucyjanetetlow/cdcssg.github.io/information/signposts/diagnosis.md

 ## Genetic Testing

 A full genetic test (using a small blood sample) is the only way to be 100% sure, and a specialist will normally do this if they suspect that the syndrome is present.
+This is normally carried out through your local [NHS genetics service](http://www.geneticalliance.org.uk/services.htm).

 ### Parents &amp; family